Danack/RfcCodex/explicit_defaults.md

 ## General idea

-PHP allows you to define a function that has a default value, and the default value is used when the parameter is not passed to the function.
+PHP allows you to define a function with optional parameters, with a default value for that parameter, and the default value is used when the parameter is not passed to the function.

 ```
 <?php